Capacitive soil moisture sensor v1.2 Arduino code

 OK, now select the correct board and port.
 Then, upload this code.

-Now we can test this project.
+Now you can test this project.
 For that, insert the sensor into the soil bowl and view the readings on the LCD.
-The full video guide is given below.
+The full video guide is below.
 So, we will meet in the next tutorial.
+Have a good day.

 Capacitive soil moisture sensor v1.2 Arduino code | Step by step instructions